 You’re probably eyeing your heat pump right now trying to figure out whether or not it’s leaking refrigerant.
 To be honest, you’re not going to just see refrigerant coming out of the system like you would steam coming from your kettle.
 It’s going to take a little bit more knowledge about refrigerant and how it works.
 When it leaks, it leaves some clues for those that know what they’re looking for.
 So, keep reading as we get into what those clues are and how you can notice them!

 Oftentimes, the easiest way to tell that your heat pump or refrigerant-utilizing device is leaking is by listening to it.
 You might be familiar with the bubbling noise that an air conditioner might make, which is actually something you should be wary of.
 Bubbling or hissing signifies refrigerant leaking from your system since it is caused by air bubbles being formed in your refrigerant lines which should be sealed and pressurized.
 The hissing is a familiar noise of gas escaping when it shouldn’t be.

 Poor Heat Quality

 Without the proper amounts of refrigerant in your heat pump, how will it do its job of keeping your home comfortable?
 Refrigerant is mandatory in the heating process, and it’s not just a fuel source that should be recharged every once in a while.
 Every heat pump is installed with enough refrigerant to last its entire lifespan.
 So, pay close attention to the quality of your heat.
-If it’s not up to your standards, no matter what you set the thermostat to, then perhaps you’re dealing with a leak.
+If it’s not up to your standards, no matter what you set the thermostat to, you may be dealing with a leak.

 High Energy Bills

 A heat pump that’s leaking refrigerant will consume more energy to work.
-That means you’ll see a direct result of a refrigerant leak show up in your energy bills.
+That means you’ll see a direct result of a refrigerant leak showing up on your energy bills.
 If they’re steadily getting higher, be sure to get this problem addressed.

 Here’s What to Do